Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 ```

 **Note:** You may have spotted that content children are given as `DynamicContentChild`-arrays.
 Each `DynamicContentChild` consists of the `ComponentRef`, the selector and the `HookValue` of the component, as well as all of its own content children, again given as a `DynamicContentChild` array.
 It is therefore a hierarchical list of all content children, not a flat one.

+**Also:** As normal, make sure to still include an `<ng-content>` block in each parent component so Angular knows where to render the child content.

 ### 5.6 Change detection:
 Dynamically-loaded components are connected to Angular change detection and will be checked when it is triggered like any other part of the app.
 Setting `ChangeDetectionStrategy.OnPush` on them to limit change detection will work as well.